nipunagarwala/cs224s_final_project/data/README.md

 The `utteranceInfo.pkl` file contains the metainformation (8 columns):
 * speakerId, sessionId, utteranceId, label, transcript, gender, mode, train/test split

-The file `utteranceInfoSample.pkl` for the sample data can be accessed as follows:
+The file `sample-data/train/utteranceInfo.pkl` for the sample data can be accessed as follows:

     >>> import pickle
     >>> import pandas